 - The UK

-With the exception of roles like acting and modeling, of course.
+Except for roles like acting and modeling, of course.

 Want to get your resume pumped out and ready to send?
 SweetCV resume builder has creative solutions ready for you to get started.
-There are free templates for customizable resumes, with or without a photo, ready to whip your job applications into shape.
+There are plenty of templates for customizable resumes, with or without a photo, ready to whip your job applications into shape.
 Choose your winning template and download it straight away!

 If no photo, then what?